Ryan2718/Function-Graphing/README.md

 # Function-Graphing
-GUI that graphs polynomials, exponential functions, sine functions, and random walks
+GUI that graphs polynomials, exponential functions, sine functions, and random walks.
+Written in December 2014.